 Sad, but true.
 A vehicle with Jordanian plates is a rare site in Israel, and I'm sure the same is true and vice versa.

 I'm mentioning this to let you know that if you happen to be visiting both countries during your trip, you'll be able to visit the Dead Sea from both shores.
 This guide focuses on visiting the Israel side.

 Visiting the Dead Sea from Jerusalem

-The bottom line is that it’s not as short a drive as you would expect.
-Assuming you’re not leaving during rush hour, it should be about an hour to reach the northern edge of the Dead Sea.
+The bottom line is that it's not as short a drive as expected.
+Assuming you're not leaving during rush hour, it should be about an hour to reach the northern edge of the Dead Sea.

 Taking the bus

 Taking the bus from Jerusalem won't be much slower than driving in this case, so it's a good option.
 Bus route 468 will take you from the Central Bus Station in Jerusalem to Kalya Beach on the northern tip of the Dead Sea in about an hour and a half.

 It will take longer if you want to get to the beaches in the Ein Bokek area (the southern end of the sea).
 It's only an extra 20-30 minutes by car.
 The bus will take about an hour longer to get to that area because it stops along the way.
 It's a beautiful drive either way.

 Just keep in mind that if you want to get the full experience and spend time in the southern end of the sea, staying over for the night may be a good idea.
 I'll discuss where to stay further in this post.